dsaidgovsg/terraform-modules/modules/core/README.md

 generate signed certificates to access your machines via SSH.

 See the [`vault-ssh`](../vault-ssh) module for more information.

+### Other Integrations

+There are other integrations that add features to your cluster in this repository that are not mentioned in this README.

 ### Upgrading and updating